Hwang Hee-chan

-Hwang Hee-chan (황희찬; born 26 January 1996) is a South Korean professional footballer who plays as a forward for club Wolverhampton Wanderers and the South Korea national team.
+Hwang Hee-chan (황희찬; born 26 January 1996) is a South Korean professional footballer who plays as a forward for club Schalke 04, on loan from club Wolverhampton Wanderers, and the South Korea national team.

 Hwang is nicknamed "Hwangso", the Korean word for bull, in South Korea due to his aggressive playing style and surname.

 Youth career

 Hwang Hee-chan was born in Chuncheon, but his family moved to Bucheon right after his birth.
 They lived there until he was eleven years old.

 Hwang started to play football at Uijeongbu Singok Elementary School.
 In 2008, he scored the most goals in both Hwarangdaegi Tournament and Dongwon Youth Cup, which were South Korean national youth competitions.
 His strong performance continued in the South Korean national under-12 team.
 Hwang scored 22 goals in the Kanga Cup, setting a new record of the tournament.
 With outstanding performances in these competitions, he was awarded the grand prize of the Cha Bum-kun Football Award, given to the best youth footballers in South Korea.

 After graduating from Singok Elementary School, he entered Pohang Jecheol Middle School and started to play in Pohang Steelers under-15 team, the school's affiliated football club.
 In 2011, his team won the middle school division of the Korean National School League, hosted by Korea Football Association, and Hwang received the MVP award of the competition.

 Subsequently, he joined Pohang Jecheol High School and Pohang Steelers under-18 team.
 In the 2013 K League Junior, contested between youth teams of K League clubs, he scored 12 goals in 12 games for his team, helping his high school to win the league.
 Afterwards, in the high school division of the National School League, he once again led Pohang to the title, becoming the MVP in addition to the top scorer.